-Trump claims ‘nasty’ Washington Post reporters shouldn’t be allowed at White House after ‘fake’ reporting
+Trump slams ‘nasty’ Washington Post reporters; newspaper hits back, calls tweet 'unwarranted and dangerous'

 Rucker's new nickname “Mr. Off the Record” appeared to be a reference to claims spread by members of Trump’s circle that he was responsible for repeating off-the-record comments about Trump's family made by former White House aide Madeleine Westerhout.
 Westerhout resigned last week, reportedly after those comments got back to the White House.

-The Washington Post did not immediately respond to a Fox News request for comment about the contents of the Trump tweet, but it recently backed Rucker over the claims when they first emerged, telling Politico in a statement that Rucker “has always acted with the utmost honor and integrity and has never violated Washington Post standards or policies.”
+The Post recently backed Rucker over that claim when it first emerged, telling Politico in a statement that Rucker “has always acted with the utmost honor and integrity and has never violated Washington Post standards or policies.”
+On Saturday, the Post's Executive Editor Martin Baton said the president's tweet was part of an effort to intimidate the press.

+“The Washington Post is immensely proud to have these two superb journalists on staff.
+Philip Rucker and Ashley Parker have consistently demonstrated their integrity in covering the White House," Baron said in a statement.
+"We stand fully behind them and their important work.
+The president’s statement fits into a pattern of seeking to denigrate and intimidate the press.
+It’s unwarranted and dangerous, and it represents a threat to a free press in this country.”

 In the tweet, Trump linked to a Washington Examiner op-ed by White House press secretaries Stephanie Grisham and Hogan Gidley that slammed the Post piece as “an offensive, egregious affront to true news journalism.”
 Their op-ed was called “The Washington Post’s lost summer” and laid out what the White House sees as misteps and errors by the Post.